DevExpress-Examples/devextreme-chart-configure-svg-patterns/Vue/README.md

 This template should help get you started developing with Vue 3 in Vite and DevExtreme components.

 This project includes:
-- Vue 3.2.45
+* Vue 3.2.45
-- TypeScript 4.7.4
+* TypeScript 4.7.4
-- Vite for fast development and building
+* Vite for fast development and building
-- DevExtreme Vue 25.1.3
+* DevExtreme Vue 25.1.3
-- Vue Router 4.1.6
+* Vue Router 4.1.6
-- Vitest for testing
-- ESLint and Prettier for code quality
+* ESLint and Prettier for code quality

 ## Recommended IDE Setup